justinmchase/fourth-branch/docs/powers/national-dividend/index.md

 ## Tax Free

-Proceeds from the National Dividend shall be considered tax-free and no tax or duty or garnishing shall every be applied to the dividends of the people.
+Proceeds from the National Dividend shall be considered tax-free and no tax or duty or garnishing shall ever be applied to the dividends of the people.

 ## Registration of Citizens